Case Map

 Link Wizard helps you review where floating saved materials may belong.
 It can surface possible organizational links, and you can preview your own story connection before anything is saved.

-Preview-only story connections
+Preview-only organizational connections

 Connection Insight